kshedden/cscar_terminal/shell.md

 to the end, e.g. `!xyz:p` to print the command without executing it.

-Type the first few characters of a command or local file and then "tab" to list all possible matches.
+Type the first few characters of a command or local file and then "tab" to complete the command if the completion is unique.
+If the completion is not unique, type "tab" twice to list all possible matches.

 Redirect output to a file
 -------------------------